MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

 ## Part 2: Package and transfer your HSM key to Azure Key Vault

-Azure Key Vault administrator: Use the following steps from the [Implementing bring your own key (BYOK) for Azure Key Vault](https://azure.microsoft.com/documentation/articles/key-vault-hsm-protected-keys/#implementing-bring-your-own-key-byok-for-azure-key-vault) section of the Azure Key Vault documentation:
+Azure Key Vault administrator: For each exported SLC key that you want to store in Azure Key vault, use the following steps from the [Implementing bring your own key (BYOK) for Azure Key Vault](https://azure.microsoft.com/documentation/articles/key-vault-hsm-protected-keys/#implementing-bring-your-own-key-byok-for-azure-key-vault) section of the Azure Key Vault documentation:

 - [Step 4: Prepare your key for transfer](https://azure.microsoft.com/documentation/articles/key-vault-hsm-protected-keys/#step-4-prepare-your-key-for-transfer)